-Lipodystrophy is one of the most common complications of SC insulin injection and may present as either lipoatrophy (LA) or lipohypertrophy (LH) [1].
+Lipodystrophy is one of the most common complications of SC insulin injection and may present as either lipoatrophy (LA) or lipohypertrophy (LH).1

 LA is a breakdown (atrophy) of the subcutaneous fat tissue.
-It is thought to be immunological in nature and probably results from impurities or other components in some insulin preparations [1].
-Due to the availability of purified human and analogue insulins, it is now less commonly seen, estimated to affect only 1-2% of those injecting insulin [1].
+It is thought to be immunological in nature and probably results from impurities or other components in some insulin preparations.
+Due to the availability of purified human and analogue insulins, it is now less commonly seen, estimated to affect only 1-2% of those injecting insulin.

-LH is an area of thickened SC tissue which may be hard or scar like, or soft like a rubber ball [2].
-Detection requires both visualisation and palpation of injection sites, as some lesions can be more easily felt than seen [2].
-LH is associated with repeated injection into the same sites, poor site rotation and reuse of needles, and incidence is increased with duration of diabetes, duration of insulin use and number of injections per day [1-4].
-Unlike LA, LH is commonly seen, with studies showing between 29 and 64% of insulin users being affected [1, 3-5]
+LH is an area of thickened SC tissue which may be hard or scar like, or soft like a rubber ball.2 Detection requires both visualisation and palpation of injection sites, as some lesions can be more easily felt than seen.2 LH is associated with repeated injection into the same sites, poor site rotation and reuse of needles, and incidence is increased with duration of diabetes, duration of insulin use and number of injections per day.^{1.4} Unlike LA, LH is commonly seen, with studies showing between 29 and 64% of insulin users being affected.^{1,3.5}

-Injecting into LH-affected sites may lead to greater variability in blood glucose levels due to delayed or erratic insulin absorption [2].
-One observational study of 430 insulin users found a greater glucose variability (49% vs 7%), increased rates of unexplained hypoglycaemia (39% vs 6%) and higher total daily insulin needs (15 IU) in those with LH compared to those without [1].
-These results were further supported by a recent crossover study which showed large reductions in insulin uptake, greater variability of insulin uptake and significant hyperglycaemia when injecting into LH-affected sites [55].
-These studies verify the findings of a number or previous studies, although one small clinical trial (N=8) failed to show a significant impact on glycaemic control of injecting into areas of LH versus unaffected areas [56].
+Injecting into LH-affected sites may lead to greater variability in blood glucose levels due to delayed or erratic insulin absorption.2 One study of 430 insulin users found a greater glucose variability (49% vs 7%), increased rates of unexplained hypoglycaemia (39% vs 6%) and higher total daily insulin needs (15 IU) in those with LH compared to those without.1 This supports the findings of a number or previous studies, although one small clinical trial failed to show a significant impact on glycaemic control of injecting into areas of LH versus unaffected areas.52

-Several studies have shown a relationship between site rotation and needle re-use and the presence of LH [1, 3-5].
-The importance of these key aspects are highlighted in the study by Blanco et al, in which only 5% of those with correct rotation technique were found to have LH, while 98% of those with LH either did not rotate or rotated incorrectly [1].
-There was also a trend towards more LH the more times a needle was reused, which was particularly noticeable when needles were used more than 5 times [1].
+Several studies have shown a relationship between site rotation and needle re-use and the presence of LH.^{1,3-5} The importance of these key aspects are highlighted in the study by Blanco et al, in which only 5% of those with correct rotation technique were found to have LH, while 98% of those with LH either did not rotate or rotated incorrectly.1 There was also a trend towards more LH the more times a needle was reused, which was particularly noticeable when needles were used more than 5 times.1